-Students must complete the following steps to be considered for admission to Emmaus Bible College as a first-year student:
+Students must complete the following steps to be considered for admission as a first-time freshman:

-- 1. Submit a completed application form.
-The application form is available at www.emmaus.edu/apply. - 2.
-Request that their secondary school send an official transcript of credits, including grade point average.
-The transcript must include work through at least the junior year.
-Transcripts must be sent directly from the school or delivered in a signed and sealed school envelope.

-Admissions

-- 3. If college courses have been taken (even if no credit was earned) while in high school, request that their college send an official transcript of credits and grades.
-All transcripts must be sent directly from the college or delivered in a signed and sealed school envelope. - 4.
-Arrange for a church leader to complete the recommendation form: www.emmaus.edu/reference - 5.
-Take the ACT, the SAT or the CLT and have the score reports sent to the Admissions Office directly from the testing agency.
+- 1. Submit an application at emmaus.edu/apply. - 2.
+Request that their high school send an official transcript.
+The transcript must show completion of their junior year. - 3.
+If college courses have been taken (even if no credit was earned) while in high school, request that the college send an official transcript. - 4.
+Arrange for a church/ministry leader or spiritual mentor to complete the reference form: emmaus.edu/reference

-Once a first-year student is admitted they must complete the following:
+Once a first-year student is admitted, they must complete the following:

-- 1. Submit a \$250.00 deposit (non-refundable after May 1 for Fall enrollment and November 1 for Spring enrollment) to secure their spot in the upcoming semester. - 2.
-Enrolling students must request a final official transcript from their school as soon as possible upon high school graduation.
-This transcript should reflect their senior year credits, grades, a cumulative GPA.
+- 1. Submit a \$250 deposit (non-refundable after May 1 for Fall enrollment and November 1 for Spring enrollment) to secure their spot in the upcoming semester.

+- 2. Enrolling students must request a final official transcript from their school as soon as possible upon high school graduation.
+This transcript should reflect their senior year credits, grades, final cumulative GPA, and graduation date.
 Final transcripts must come directly from the school.
 Students are expected to satisfactory complete all coursework in which they are enrolled at the time of acceptance.

-Transcripts must be sent directly from the school or delivered in a signed and sealed school envelope. - 3.
-Admitted students will be sent a medical history form which must be completed and submitted to the Admissions Office prior to enrollment.
+- 3. Admitted students must complete the following pre-matriculation forms:

+- a.
+Medical history

+- b.
+Meningococcal Vaccination

+- c.
+Proof of health insurance

+- d.
+Physical Examination Form

+- e.
+FERPA release

+- f.
+Debt agreement

+- g.
+Federal Student Aid and Credit Balance Consent